How to Repair a Broken Database

 Even with different kinds of errors, such as "supplied argument is not a valid" or "table attribute does not exist," the following steps can be used with this built-in cPanel test to try fixing the issue.

-- Look for the Databases section, then click on the MySQL Databases icon.
+- Within cPanel, look for the Databases section, then click on the MySQL Databases icon.

 - Click the Check Database button.

 The checking process should reveal the cause of the problem.
-If the problem is "marked as crashed," proceed with the below steps.
+If the problem is "marked as crashed," proceed with the steps below.

 - Click the Repair Database button.